Child Safety Policies

 2. Child Safety Policy

 The purpose of the Child Safe Policy is to ensure all stakeholders understand how NDGC works to keep children and young people safe.

 3. Child Friendly Edition of our Child Safe Policy

 The safety and wellbeing of children and young people is the number one focus at NDGC.
 We want children and young people to feel safe and respected when they participate in our programs and visit our gym.

 NDGC Safe Staff Code of Conduct represents a broad framework of ethical conduct that all NDGC Staff have an obligation to uphold.

-5. Child Safe Complaints Management Policy
+5. Child Safe Complaints Handling Policy

 NDGC is committed to ensuring that children and young people feel safe and respected.
 To achieve this, NDGC fosters an open culture that supports safe disclosure of risks of harm to children and young people.